 - 32″ Pottery Window Box

 - 36″ Pre-Formed Coco Liner & Plastic Liner

-Coconut liners are more flexible and come in round shapes to fit hanging baskets and other shapes of plant troughs.
-You can also find plastic liners made of thin, flexible material you can clip to the side of the window box to prevent it from folding on itself.
+You can also find plastic window box liners made of thin, flexible material you can clip to the side of the window box to prevent it from folding on itself.

-Prior to potting, also make sure the liners have drainage holes, which you can also make yourself if the liners do not have any.
+Prior to potting, make sure the liners have drainage holes.
+You can make it yourself if the liners do not have any.

 To make installation even easier, pot your plants inside the liner while they are outside the box.
-Through this, you would be able to move the plants around and pat it down with little effort.
+Through this, you could move the licorice plant around and pat them down with little effort.

 Liners are simple yet effective tools for keeping your plants healthy and manageable.
 They:

 - Promote water retention and good drainage at the same time